-By his early 20's Benoit was already an established fashion photographer.
-As his career brought him to New York and California, in 1977 he decided to make Los Angeles his permanent home and became a U.S. citizen.
-His strong signature style and his mastery of the large format camera quickly gained international recognition, with his fashion and advertising work published in American & French Vogue, Bazaar, W, Essence and others.
+By his early 20's, Benoit Malphettes, the French-born American photographer (b.1946) had already seen his fashion images appear in French Vogue.
+As his career brought him to New York and Los Angeles, he decided in 1977 to make the U.S. his permanent home.
+Benoit's strong signature style and his mastery of the large format camera quickly gained international recognition, with his work published in American Vogue, Bazaar, W, Essence and others.

-Benoit's work has been exhibited in solo exhibitions and group shows in Museums and was included in NY's MoMA exhibit "Is Fashion Modern".
+Benoit's photography is represented in private collections, public institutions and several museums.
+His work has been exhibited in solo exhibitions and group shows in Museums and was included in NY's MoMa exhibit "Is Fashion Modern".

 Bio of Benoit Malphettes